Updated: Feb 14, 2022

 Day 8 of Part 1 brought me to the Horn's Ferry Half-Bridge below the Red Rock Dam, the intended end point of the first part of my attempt to walk across Iowa following the route of the 1835 Iowa Dragoons.
 Thanks to favorable conditions the day prior, only about twelve miles stood between my previous endpoint and Horn's Ferry.
 Starting at the first First Fort Des Moines on the Mississippi River near Montrose, I walked roughly 130 miles on Part 1.

 As with every day of Part 1, rain threatened before beginning to steadily fall during the first few miles.
 I wound my way down gravel roads, roughly following the river from a short distance.
-Eventually, I would my way to Marion County Highway T17.
+Eventually, I found my way into Marion County Highway T17.
 Throughout Part 1 I managed to avoid hard surface roads most of the time, but each time no other viable option presented itself I found myself trudging along the shoulder hoping motorists would see me and slow down.
 The rain intensified to a heavy drizzle as I continued on toward a return to gravel on 216th Place.

 When I reached 216th, a sign erected by the Marion County Rural History Buffs (ww.ruralhistorybuffs.org) to commemorate the Wabash Railroad Bridge (1882) and Durham's Ferry (1849) caught my attention.
 According to the group, David Durham gained a license "to keep a ferry" starting in 1846, charging a quarter for a one or two horse wagon, or fifty cents for a four horse outfit.
 Operating during the 1849 California Gold Rush, the ferry served many eager Americans headed west.
 The town of Durham, laid out in 1875 as a station town by the Chicago, Burlington, and Quincy Railroad, celebrated the early ferry-master of the popular Des Moines River Crossing.
 Today, the bridge no longer functions, however, local residents recommend visiting the site at low water to see the wreckage of a steamboat poking above the river's surface.